The Silent Killers

 The deadly effects of ghost nets can be felt far from their point of origin.
-Ghost nets drift with ocean currents for years, or even decades, traveling huge distances while continuing to catch and kill marine animals in a process called “ghost fishing”.
+Ghost nets drift with ocean currents for years, or even decades, travelling huge distances while continuing to catch and kill marine animals in a process called “ghost fishing”.

-Entanglement in ghost nets can lead to exhaustion, suffocation, starvation, amputations of limbs, and, eventually, death of a marine animal.
+Entanglement in ghost nets can lead to exhaustion, suffocation, starvation, amputations of limbs, and, eventually, the death of a marine animal.
 Entangled fish often act as bait, attracting larger predators such as turtles, sharks, and dolphins, which may themselves become entangled.